Corner Coffee Store is reader-supported. When you buy through links on our site, we may earn a commission. Learn more.

 Out of all the coffee drinks available at coffee chains and local shops, iced coffee is arguably one of the most essential drinks to have on the menu.
-Whether you prefer traditional iced coffee or cold brew, the concept of drinking chilled coffee isn’t entirely new.
+Whether you prefer traditional iced coffee or cold brew, the concept of drinking chilled coffee is not entirely new.
 While there are virtually endless ways to order an iced coffee now, the first iced coffee was more of a necessity.

 When was the First Iced Coffee Made?

 The very first iced coffee may not seem like the iced coffee of today, but the concept of drinking chilled or cold coffee started in the 1840s with Mazagran.
 Mazagran is a drink made from cold water and either coffee or coffee syrup.
-While it’s a rare type of drink today, the first mazagran was the start of a significant movement in the coffee industry.
+While it is a rare type of drink today, the first mazagran was the start of a significant movement in the coffee industry.

 Where was Mazagran Invented?